yuzunekoayu/stylish/week-1/part-1/README.md

 ## Assignment

-Every time before you start a new assignment, please create a new branch from the **develop** branch with the following rules and complete the assignment on that branch.
+Every time before you start a new assignment, please create a new **assignment branch** from the **develop** branch with the following rules and complete the assignment on that branch.

 ```
 Branch naming rules: